Remastered Myst launches with a performance boost for Macs

 In fact, 9to5Mac reports that it runs particularly well on Macs with an M1 chip -- noting a performance boost of 50% over older models and claiming it runs at 4K resolution with no noise on the 24-inch M1 iMac.

-The game itself tasks with you with exploring and solving the mystery of a surreal and seemingly abandoned island.
-Myst is available now for $30 on PC, Mac, and Xbox through a variety of online game retailers such as Steam and the Epic Games store.
+The game itself tasks you with exploring and solving the mystery of a surreal and seemingly abandoned island.
+Myst is available now for $30 on PC, Mac and Xbox through a variety of online game retailers such as Steam and the Epic Games store.